 Use compiler options when available to detect during execution when a significant loss of information occurs.

 Use compiler options when available to detect during execution when an integer value overflows.

+Consider using simple derived types to hold numeric values that can represent different unit systems (such as radians vs degrees) and provide explicit conversion functions as needed.

 6.7 String Termination [CJM]

-The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.7 is not applicable to Fortran since strings are not terminated by a special character.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.7 is not applicable to Fortran since strings are not terminated by a special character.

+[SM – What about in C compatibility mode?]

 6.8 Buffer Boundary Violation (Buffer Overflow) [HCB]

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.8 is applicable to Fortran as follows.
 A Fortran program might be affected by this vulnerability in two situations.
 The first is that an array subscript could be outside its bounds, and the second is that a character substring index could be outside its length.
 The Fortran standard requires that each array subscript be separately within its bounds, not simply that the resulting offset be within the array as a whole.

 Fortran does not mandate array subscript checking to verify in-bounds array references, nor character substring index checking to verify in-bounds substring references.